microsoft/pai/README.md

 OpenPAI manages computing resources and is optimized for deep learning.
 Through docker technology, the computing hardware are decoupled with software, so that it's easy to run distributed jobs, switch with different deep learning frameworks, or run other kinds of jobs on consistent environments.

-As OpenPAI is a platform, there are typically two different roles
+As OpenPAI is a platform, there are typically two different roles:

-- **Cluster users** are the consumer of the cluster's computing resources.
-According to the deployment scenarios, cluster users could be researchers of Machine Learning and Deep Learning, data scientists, lab teachers and students and so on.
+- **Cluster users** are the consumers of the cluster's computing resources.
+According to the deployment scenarios, cluster users could be researchers of Machine Learning and Deep Learning, data scientists, lab teachers, students and so on.
-- **Cluster administrators** are the owner and maintainer of computing resources.
+- **Cluster administrators** are the owners and maintainers of computing resources.
 The administrators are responsible for the deployment and availability of the cluster.

 OpenPAI provides end-to-end manuals for both cluster users and administrators.

 ### For cluster administrators

-The [admin manual](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/README.html) is a comprehensive guide for cluster administrators, it covers (but not limited to) the following contents
+The [admin manual](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/README.html) is a comprehensive guide for cluster administrators, it covers (but not limited to) the following contents:

 - **Installation**.
 The installation is based on Kubespray, and here is the [system requirements](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-guide.html#installation-requirements).
 OpenPAI provides an [installation guide](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-guide.html) to facilitate the installation.

     *If there is any question during deployment, please check [installation FAQs and troubleshooting](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/installation-faqs-and-troubleshooting.html) first.
 If it is not covered yet, refer to [here](#get-involved) to ask question or submit an issue.*

 - **Basic cluster management**.
-Through the Web-portal and a command-line tool `paictl`, administrators could complete [cluster managements](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/basic-management-operations.html), such as [adding (or removing) nodes](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/basic-management-operations.html#basic-management-operations), [monitoring nodes and services](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/basic-management-operations.html#management-on-webportal), and [storages setup and permission control](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/how-to-set-up-storage.html).
+Through the Web-portal and a command-line tool `paictl`, administrators could complete [cluster managements](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/basic-management-operations.html), such as [adding (or removing) nodes](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/how-to-add-and-remove-nodes.html), [monitoring nodes and services](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/basic-management-operations.html#management-on-webportal), and [storages setup and permission control](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/how-to-set-up-storage.html).

 - **Users and groups management**.
 Administrators could manage the [users and groups](https://openpai.readthedocs.io/en/latest/manual/cluster-admin/how-to-manage-users-and-groups.html) easily.